yarka-guru/stupid-slack-bot/README.md

 Utilizes AWS Secrets Manager to securely store and retrieve the Slack Bot Token, OpenAI API Key, and Stability API Key.

+### DynamoDB Integration

+A DynamoDB table is used to store the last responded message timestamp for each thread, ensuring that the bot responds only once per message.

 ### OpenAI and Stability AI Integration

 Uses the OpenAI Python SDK and Stability AI API to generate responses or images based on the text received from Slack messages.